 What’s Wrong With This Picture?

-As a homeowner, even if you don’t do a big remodel, you’d certainly patch a hole in the roof.
+As a homeowner, even if you don’t do an extensive remodel, you’d certainly patch a hole in the roof.
 But many practices are “leaking” enormous amounts of value by neglecting to really care for their business.
-This is not news to the corporations and private equity firms entering the vetmed space – in fact they’re counting on it.
+This is not news to the corporations and private equity firms entering the vetmed space – in fact, they’re counting on it.
 Many vetmed practices are the equivalent of “flippable houses” – a buyer can pick them up for a modest price, make a few tweaks, and then flip them for a nice profit.

-What’s unfortunate is that in spite of all the news about “high multiples” happening today, many practices are actually worth a lot less than they should be due to neglect.
-High staff and client turnover, a weak practice culture, low community engagement or the lack of effective communications all contribute to low EBITDA and thus a lower valuation.
+What’s unfortunate is that despite all the news about “high multiples” happening today, many practices are actually worth a lot less than they should be due to neglect.
+High staff and client turnover, a weak practice culture, low community engagement, or the lack of effective communications all contribute to low EBITDA and thus a lower valuation.

 What Matters More: The Market’s Timing – or Yours?

-Just because multiples are higher now than they have been in the past doesn’t mean that practice owners are somehow “putting one over” on the multi-billion dollar funds that are backing these acquisitions.
-These are very smart people, and they do their homework.
+Just because multiples are higher now than they have been in the past doesn’t mean that practice owners are somehow “putting one over” on the multi-billion dollar funds backing these acquisitions.
+These are brilliant people, and they do their homework.

 Bottom line: if everyone wants to buy your practice, it’s probably because it’s valuable.

 Private equity firms' goal is to beat the average long-run and quarterly return of the stock market, which is approximately 7% percent per year.
 Overall, consolidated veterinary hospitals easily are meeting, and in many cases beating, that target.
 Returns of 20% or more are not uncommon. – Dr. Michael Dicks, leading veterinary economist, writing for VIN News